Tenari/non-fiction/anti-dem.md

 "Democracy is the worst, except for all the others," is the frequent rejoinder from defenders of democracy who have heard my critique.
 I'll not dispute the claim here, but merely point out, that if it truly is the best form of government, AND if all I say below is true, then it should be easy--nay, trivial--to support the claim that "Monarchy is evil," and it should be possible, though not necessarily easy to support the claim that "Monarchy is more evil than Democracy."
 I leave doing so as an exercise to the reader.

+## Definitions

+Democracy - A system of government in which the people of a state are involved in making decisions about its affairs, typically by voting to elect representatives to a parliament or similar assembly.

+Republic - a form of government in which power resides in elected individuals representing the citizen body.

+It would appear then, that all Republics are Democracies, though perhaps not all Democracies must be Republics.

 ## Proofs

 **Theorem: Democracy is evil**